jpduhen/2-wire-2-channel-XMAS-LEDS-hack---continious-ON/README.md

 ./micronucleus micronucleus-1.11-entry-jumper-pb0-upgrade.hex

 You now are asked to connect the ATTiny85 and the new bootloader will be installed.
 To program it, just short pin0 to ground while connecting it to your PC.
 After programming is succesful, remove the GND-P0 and the program will start without the 5 sec delay.
 So the lights wil turn on immediately after power on.

+### Thanks to
+David Duffy/David_AVD and https://www.da-share.com/circuits/2-wire-led-strings/ for much of this information, and https://bytelude.de/2018/04/20/wie-man-das-5-sekunden-boot-delay-beim-digispark-digistump-attiny85-entfernt/